palomagea/Genomic-Organisation-of-Meningococcal-pilS-in-Carriage-and-Disease/README.md

 ```

 The pilS nucleotide database generated was saved and is used in the extract_pilS_annotation.sh pipeline below
+The database used in this thesis has been uploaded into the repository.

 #### 6. Run the extract_pilS_annotation.sh pipeline
 For this pipeline to run need to know the boundaries of the pilS region and have created the BLAST database from the PubMLST alleles and saved it as pilS_nt_db